Statistics 001 - Elementary Statistics I for the Social Sciences » Spring 2020 » Exam 4

 Cramer’s V is preferable to the Contingency Coefficient when:

-A. the given table does not have the same number of row and columns
+C. the table has the same number of rows and columns

-B. the table has the same number of rows and columns
+D. the given table does not have the same number of row and columns

 Question #11